tfausak/tfausak.github.io/_posts/2014-05-24-class-comparison-in-ruby.md

 ---
-title: Class Comparison in Ruby
+title: Class comparison in Ruby
 ---

 I recently encountered [an interesting issue][1].
 It boils down to this: How do